-Why Horizon Forbidden West: Burning Shores Is An Average Game
+Why Horizon Forbidden West: Burning Shores is an Average Game

 If you like Horizon: Forbidden West, you should definitely check out Burning Shores, although I recommend holding off on buying it until it goes on sale.